-SMILE has a faster recovery compared to other laser vision correction procedures.
+ReLEx SMILE has less potential for dry eye compared to other laser vision correction procedures.

 The effects of laser vision correction on the cornea and your vision are permanent.
 However, in your fifth decade of life and later the natural lens inside your eye undergoes changes that may change your prescription and need for reading glasses.